viperML/neohome/src/content/blog/cross/index.md

 ---
-title: 'Cross build environment with nix'
+title: Cross-compilation with Nix
 pubDate: 2023-11-16T17:35:49Z
 tags: ['nix']
 draft: false
-summary: Adapting a devshell workflow for cross-compilation and compiler optimization.
+summary: Adapting a dev shell workflow for cross-compilation and compiler optimization.
 slug: nix-cross
 ---

-In a previous blog post: [nix-worflow](/blog/nix-workflow), I discussed about using `mkShell` to configure a development environment which can be accessed with `nix develop` or `nix shell`.
+In a previous blog post: [nix-worflow](/blog/nix-workflow), I mentioned using `mkShell` to configure a development environment which can be accessed with `nix develop` or `nix shell`.
 As I didn't want to overextend the post, I decided to write a follow-up post about how to adapt this workflow for cross-compilation.

 As C is the language used to bootstrap everything, most tools in nixpkgs have the best integration for working with C. While it is possible to use nix to cross-compile other programming languages, your mileage may vary.

-# Cross-build basics
+## Cross-build basics

 When we do a "regular" build, the compiled program runs on the same "system" than the machine that compiled it.